On This Page

-During the period from November to May, a Backcountry Corridor Access Tag is required to travel through the Alpine Ski Area, which is operated under permit by Cypress Mountain Resort.
-This Free Access Pass/Waiver may be obtained from Cypress Mountain Resort.
-The downhill ski base area is an extremely busy area.
-To maintain safe and orderly travel, backcountry visitors to the Black Mountain and Bowen Lookout winter trails must use the Backcountry Access Corridor to transit the Cypress Mountain Resort downhill ski base area.
+From November 1st to May 31st, a Backcountry Access Corridor Tag is required to travel through the Cypress Mountain Resort Alpine Ski Area.
+This free access pass/waiver may be obtained from the Black Mountain Lodge.
+From there, park visitors to the Black Mountain and Bowen Lookout winter trails must use the Backcountry Access Corridor to transit the Cypress Mountain Resort alpine ski base area to ensure safe travel through the area.

 When traveling on the Backcountry Access Corridor (BAC), please observe the following:

 - The Backcountry Access Corridor (BAC) is open from 7 AM to 10 PM;

 - Winter trail and backcountry corridor map [PDF]

 - A BAC tag is required to access the corridor.
 Pick up your free BAC tag/waiver from the Backcountry Self Registration Area in the Black Mountain Lodge;

 - Follow the marked pole route through the alpine ski area to the winter trails.
 Please travel efficiently through the base area to reduce congestion and ensure everyone’s safety;

 - When returning from the Black Mountain Plateau, a one-time-daily descent is permitted using the ski run “Maelle Ricker’s” (AKA Fork, and Lower Fork).
 The ski area may only be accessed at a marked entrance, managed by Cypress Mountain Resort;

 - Washrooms are available for park visitors in the Black Mountain Lodge (the Cypress Creek Lodge is intended for alpine ski pass holders);

 - Have appropriate footwear and equipment to travel safely on winter trails.